AlvinHeCS/Blackout/blog.md

 11/03/24
 finished list entity in range function.
 Wrote tests as well and everything seems to be functional including relay satellite extensions.
 However code is mostly in blackout controller.
 Need to find a better way to strucutre the code and dump them in there.
 Also alot of the code is very repetitive.

+11/03/24
+Forgot to add non supported devices for standdard satellite and Desktopdevices redid the code.
+But the code feels really janky now (its pre messy ngl).
+Need some tutor advice on how to fix it.